Shady hike through plentiful rhododendron, a cedar swamp, and past Lake Lookout and Wawayanda Lake.

 0.0 – Facing the lake from the boat launch parking lot, turn LEFT and walk on an unmarked path along the lake.

-0.3 – Cross a wooden bridge just before the Wawayanda.
-Walk towards the composting toilets.
+0.3 – Cross a wooden bridge just before the Wawayanda Furnace.

-At the toilets, follow the park road across a bridge and into the group camping area.
+Facing the composting toilets, turn LEFT and follow the park road across a bridge and into the group camping area.
+[Don’t take the other yellow trail at this intersection, Laurel Pond].

 Follow the park road as it curves through the camp area – yellow blazes appear for Double Pond (YELLOW).
 Follow Double Pond (YELLOW) as it heads away from the campsites and on to a trail.